SerendipMedia/serendip-js-sdk/README.md

 ##### boolean SRNDP.isRegistered()

-(synchronous) if true, the user is active in the system, Otherwise, the user is still in a registartion process.
+(synchronous) if true, the user is active in the system, Otherwise, the user is still in a registration process.
 A non-registered user can only use the register authenticated API endpoint.
 All other calls will result in a ERR_AUTHENTICATION_REQUIRED error.

 ##### ResponseObject SRNDP.register(String username, String name, boolean rememberMe, String email, String location, boolean shouldActivate)